 The Age of Technology

 The last decade has brought about significant technological advances impacting virtually every business and person.
-From mobile devices to an increased use of the internet, manufacturers have had to adjust many business functions.
+From mobile devices to increased use of the internet, manufacturers have had to adjust many business functions.
 The age of technology has had a positive effect on manufacturers who have embraced it.
 Improved methods of communication allow businesses to connect with consumers across the world; building their brands, products, and consumer bases.
 Technology has forced manufacturers to step up the game when it comes to utilizing internet marketing and Search Engine Optimization (SEO).
 In a competitive marketplace making use of these elements will make a difference in the success of a business.
 Technology will continue to develop and manufacturers will need to stay on top of it to remain competitive.
 The future of manufacturing will coincide with the age of technological advances.

 The Future of Manufacturing

 [box type=”shadow”]Main Takeaway: From the Industrial Revolution to The Age of Technology, there have been major strides in the manufacturing industry over the past two and a half centuries.
-Reviewing the history of manufacturing in America gives us insight about the present.
-With innovative thinking and hard work, the manufacturing industry is once again thriving with great promise for the future.[/box]
+Reviewing the history of manufacturing in America gives us insight into the present.
+With innovative thinking and hard work, the American manufacturing industry is once again thriving with great promise for the future.[/box]